takuoka/PullToBounce/README.md

 Animated "Pull To Refresh" Library for UIScrollView.

-You can append "pull to refresh" animation to your UIScrollView, UITableView and UICollectionView.
+You can add animated "pull to refresh" action to your UIScrollView, UITableView and UICollectionView.

 Inspired by https://dribbble.com/shots/1797373-Pull-Down-To-Refresh